 We may call it many things, but service design happens all the time at every level of the government stack.
 The problem is that when done unconsciously it’s just not very good.
 All of the following contain random acts of design by default…

-- Users work their way around complex government processes, even if it means hiring costly experts like lawyers or accountants to do it for them.
+Users work their way around complex government processes, even if it means hiring costly experts like lawyers or accountants to do it for them.

-- Frontline staff hack the process just so they can serve their customers better.
+Frontline staff hack the process just so they can serve their customers better.
 Visit any contact centre to see tattered papers, sticky notes by screens, Dymo-labelled folders and trays put in place to expedite information from one part of the process to another.

-- Good managers manage with ingenuity to sort out shift patterns, holiday rotas and flexible working so that their people can do their best work – in spite of policies and processes that treat workers more as resources than as human beings.
+Good managers manage with ingenuity to sort out shift patterns, holiday rotas and flexible working so that their people can do their best work – in spite of policies and processes that treat workers more as resources than as human beings.

-- Entire, organisations-within-organisations accrete with baroque titles such as “change management” to drive through discontinuous re-structures that fracture working relationships and frustrate any long-term organisational learning.
+Entire, organisations-within-organisations accrete with baroque titles such as “change management” to drive through discontinuous re-structures that fracture working relationships and frustrate any long-term organisational learning.

-- “Policy” is a Platonic conception perceived to exist on a higher plane where users are always rational, processes run smoothly and every day is a sunny one.
+“Policy” is a Platonic conception perceived to exist on a higher plane where users are always rational, processes run smoothly and every day is a sunny one.
 By the time we descend to the grubby depths of “implementation” it’s already too late.

-- Our democracy itself still runs on rails laid in Victorian times, as if the population were barely literate onlookers and the parties the houses of a minor public school on a bad-tempered match day.
+Our democracy itself still runs on rails laid in Victorian times, as if the population were barely literate onlookers and the parties the houses of a minor public school on a bad-tempered match day.

 All 5 gaps are endemic in public service.
 Design shouldn’t just be used to paper over them: it can eliminate them altogether.
 As Tom Loosemore said in his Code for America talk last year describing the Government Digital Service’s approach:

 “We don’t talk about policy and implementation or policy and then delivery.
 We don’t think of them as two separate things.
 Even thinking how you fix the gap is a category error.
-What we doing here collectively, with policy people in the room, is digital service design.”
+What we are doing here collectively, with policy people in the room, is digital service design.”

 (Disclosure: It’s my privilege to work as a contractor for GDS, though like everything on this blog I write this in a personal capacity.)